 We said: Elif Shafak’s intimate memoir on motherhood chronicles the struggle to overcome her postpartum depression – an illness that affects millions of new mothers every year – and how the process of writing about her experience helped her find her voice again.

 You said: I love all of her books, but this one on motherhood is really special.

 Anne S, Facebook

-We said: It is the summer of 1934 and 17-year-old Cassandra Mortmain begins a diary about her life living with her eccentric and penniless family in a decaying castle in Suffolk.
-When a wealthy American family becomes their new landlords, Cassandra and her sister Rose find their worlds turned upside down as they fall in love.
+We said: It is the summer of 1934 and 17-year-old Cassandra Mortmain begins a diary about life with her eccentric and penniless family in a decaying castle.
+When wealthy Americans become their new landlords, Cassandra and her sister Rose find their worlds upended.

 You said: It portrays so succinctly how it feels to be young and a daydreamer and falling in love for the first time, with a beautiful English etherealness to it.
-It feels like a Florence and the Machine song mixed with a Jane Austen novel.
+It feels like a Florence and the Machine mixed with Jane Austen.

-We said: Written when the author was only 17, The Outsiders tells the story of two gangs in a small Oklahoma town, providing a powerful account of street life through the eyes of Ponyboy Curtis who thinks he has things sussed until tragedy strikes.
+We said: Written when the author was only 17, The Outsiders tells the story of two gangs in a small Oklahoma town, providing a powerful account of street life through the eyes of Ponyboy Curtis.
 A novel that paved the way for YA fiction today.